 A great luxury holiday is characterised by top-notch attention to detail and common sense.
 All activities should run smoothly and if there are any unplanned issues, your holiday providers should rectify the problem as quickly as possible.
 For example, one of ETG’s clients was caught in an ash cloud in Indonesia but our fantastic guides managed to get her on a plane away to safety as soon as possible.
 It’s only by using experienced and ABTA bonded tour operators (like Experience Travel Group) that this is possible.

 Another good example of attention to detail comes from our travel expert Matt’s experience at Amanjiwo in Indonesia.
 There was a short shower on the day of his departure and staff were quick to gather his items of clothes drying on his terrace, wash and dry them ready for his departure at no extra cost.
-It’s the level of staff training that luxury hotels provide that gives that extra level of value.
+It’s the level of staff training that luxury hotels provide that gives that extra level of value, plus (for Matt anyway!) added luxury travel accessories that you often receive complimentarily!

 - Beautiful and thoughtful design